ravi9/openvino-wiki/StaticLibraries.md

     * Linux x64
     * All other OSes may work, but not explicitly tested
 * Enabled and tested capabilities on OpenVINO runtime in static build:
-    * OpenVINO common runtime - work with `ov::Function`, perform model loading on particular device
+    * OpenVINO common runtime - work with `ov::Model`, perform model loading on particular device
-    * CPU, MULTI, HETERO, AUTO inference plugins
+    * CPU, GNA, MULTI, HETERO, AUTO, BATCH inference plugins
-    * IR, ONNX, PDPD and TF frontends to read `ov::Function`
+    * IR, ONNX, PDPD and TF frontends to read `ov::Model`
-    * **Not enabled:** GNA, GPU, MYRIAD
+    * **Not enabled:** GPU, MYRIAD
 * Static build support building of static libraries only for OpenVINO Runtime libraries.
 All other thirdparty prebuilt dependencies remain in the same format:
     * `libGNA` is a shared library
     * `TBB` is a shared library; to provide your own TBB build from [[oneTBB source code|https://github.com/oneapi-src/oneTBB]] use `export TBBROOT=<tbb_root>` before OpenVINO CMake scripts are run